Sustainable Buildings 2.0 | Healthy Buildings and Human Performance

 People spend about 90% of their time indoors, yet the impact of indoor climate on human health and productivity remains largely unknown.
 Due to major advances in sensor technology, data on indoor and outdoor climate has become more prevalent over the last couple of years.
 This has led to major new insights into the implications of outdoor and indoor climate on human performance, and of the role of buildings therein.

 Exciting new research results are emerging at major universities all over the world and Maastricht University plays a leading role in this.
 In the Sustainable Buildings 2.0 conference, we bring together renowned speakers from around the world, including researchers from schools such as Harvard and MIT, as well as representatives from companies such as Edge Technologies and WeWork.
-Participation in the conference is limited to 120 guests.
+Participation in the conference is limited.